The Standard Poodle is a noble, beautiful dog with a short, curly or corded coat, distinctive oval eyes and long, floppy ears.

 Whilst they have a reputation for being aloof, this is more a calm reserve with strangers.
 They are very loving and loyal to members of their family.

-Standard Poodles can be fans of their own voices.
+Despite this quiet nature, Standard Poodles can be fans of their own voices.
 They tend to alert you to visitors, which is a trait that some families appreciate.

 If you are not a fan of barking, then make sure to never react to your dog woofing.

 Also, the click for quiet technique can be very effective in reducing a noisy dog’s barking.
 You can find out more about training your Standard Poodle puppy below.

 Despite being a highly active dog, a well exercised Poodle will be quite happy to relax and sleep next to you.

 For instance, they won’t race around the house; instead, they will be a chilled-out companion as long as they have had sufficient daily exercise.